 Driven to Distraction: the Data Behind Motor Vehicle Collisions

-In any motor vehicle collision, one question comes up time and again: What was the driver doing?
+In any motor vehicle collision investigation, one question comes up time and again: What was the driver doing?
 For a number of years, we have been able to acquire information about vehicle speed, wheel speed, vehicle momentum, accelerator and brake pedal application, and steering wheel input by scanning the airbag module.
 And a mechanical assessment may allow us to determine if any of the damage was the cause of, rather than caused by, the accident.
 However, none of this information tells us where the driver’s attention was at the time of the accident.

 A typical vehicle today is equipped with anywhere between 50 and 70 computers, including sophisticated telematics and infotainment systems.
 Drivers can connect their phones to take advantage of hands-free calling and texting, listen to music stored on their device and even access the internet and apps.
 Those systems, especially when synced with a phone, store a vast amount of digital data related to navigation, communication and vehicle events:

 - Contact information

 - Door open/close